-You know that your taxes are due this weekend, so to quote one of my new favourite shows LetterKenny, Pitter-Patter, time to get at ‘er! (in terms of your taxes at least).
+You know that your taxes are due this weekend, so to quote one of my new favourites shows LetterKenny, Pitter-Patter, time to get at ‘er! (in terms of your taxes at least).
 The most interesting part of the show is that my daughter claims that she talks to people like that every day, so just remember when it comes to your money, “Keep yer eyes on the prize, Sky Chief” (to paraphrase), so get down to yer taxes.
-Hope this is advice you can appreciates.
+Hope this is advice you can appreciate.

 There is a new report from the Government about the RESP program and who has benefited from this useful savings vehicle (for parents).
 The Report entitled, “Canada Education Savings Program: Summative Evaluation Report“, and the telling statement in the report (about whom uses RESPs) is:

 Furthermore, it was estimated that over $400 million in grants (or 49% of all CESP expenditures) were distributed to families with a household income of $90,000 or more in 2013, of which $280 million (or 32% of CESP expenditures) went to families earning $125,000 or more.

 I think this is kind of a self-fulfilling prophecy (i.e. Rich folk are the ones using the program the most), in that more affluent families are more likely to open accounts, and thus more likely to build up grants from it.
 Very few lower-income families are even aware, that even if they put no money in, they can still build up savings for their kid’s future post-secondary education.
 While there are groups like SmartSaver.org that are trying to help get the word out, the Government does a poor job educating parents about the benefits of the program for lower-income Canadians.